hesanf/SSytem---Code-Challenge/README.md

 3. make migrations using : python manage.py makemigrations
 4. apply migrations to db : python manage.py migrate
 5. you must create a new superuser for browsing admin panel : django-admin createsuperuser (choose "demo" for both field for default)

+6. !!!!
+(NEW) navigate to npw_crawler/apps.py Uncomment Whole code !!!!

-6. then run the project on your localhost : python manage.py runserver (default is http://127.0.0.1:8000)
+7. then run the project on your localhost : python manage.py runserver (default is http://127.0.0.1:8000)

 then navigate to localhost:8000 for API and localhost:8000/admin/ for admin area